kanchanapandiyan3666-ops/EXP-3/README.md

 •  Place the accessories on the wiring board as per the circuit diagram.
 •  Place the P.V.C pipe and insert two wires into the P.V.C pipe.
 •	Take one wire connect one end to the phase side and other end to the middle point of SPDT switch 1
-•  Upper point of SPDT switch 1 is connected to the lower point of SPDT switch2.
+•  Upper point of SPDT switch 1 is connected to the lower point of SPDTswitch2.
 •  Lower point of SPDT 1 is connected to the upper point SPDT switch2.
 •	Another wire taken through a P.V.C pipe and middle point of SPDT switch 2 is connected to one end of the lamp holder.
 •  Another end of lamp holder is connected to neutral line.